 Yes, all standardized test scores are required regardless of how long ago they were taken.
 Contact your high school to see if they still have your official scores.
 If not, you will have to contact the College Board.
 The College Board is able to send scores electronically directly to Duquesne University.
 Scores that have been archived could take longer so be sure to leave ample time to request them.
 All scores need to be official.

 2. I took classes at several universities.
 Do you need every transcript?

-Yes, the PMHP-PB program need transcripts for every college level course you have taken, including study abroad courses.
+Yes, the PB-PMHPP needs transcripts for every college level course you have taken, including study abroad courses.
 The transcripts must be official and come directly from the Registrar’s office.